• Choose version

 Caution

 The correct instructions for network configuration will depend on your SDK version.
-Choose your SDK version in the bottom left drop-down.
+Choose your SDK version in the top left drop-down.

 The CLI tool ZividNetworkCameraConfigurator allows you to change the camera network configuration of one camera at a time.
-This tool is installed alongside the Zivid SDK on Windows, and with the zivid-tools package on Ubuntu.
-If you are unsure whether this tool has been installed, follow the Software Installation guide.
-The camera can be configured in static IP mode or DHCP mode (defaults to link-local after ~45 seconds).
+This tool is installed alongside the Zivid SDK on Windows, and with the Zivid Tools package on Ubuntu.

 1. Open a terminal/Command Prompt.